surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.25.1-dev.2 =
+= 4.25.1-b.1 =

 (2019/03/12) Added support for custom hashtags in the Schema description text.
+Added a check for new installs to add the "person" role only on new installs.

 = 4.25.0 =